 Marrying a Syrian woman refugee is clearly seen by many men – wealthy or otherwise – as a pure business transaction rather than a question of exploitation.
 Men have stated in online surveys that “it is a question of supply and demand,” and the price of doweries plummets as more and more Syrians arrive in refugee camps.
-Fathers are harassed on a regular daily basis to give up their daughters for marriage and the ‘generous’ offers they receive range from 100 to 320 euros.
-Pleasure-seeking rich men sometimes as old as 70 unscrupulously multiply these speedy, cheap and condition-free unions preying on women and children sometimes as young as 12.
+Fathers are harassed on a regular daily basis to give up their daughters for marriage, and the ‘generous’ offers they receive range from 100 to 320 euros.
+Pleasure-seeking rich men, sometimes as old as 70, unscrupulously multiply these speedy, cheap and condition-free unions preying on women and children, sometimes as young as 12.

 These bleak times can also push parents to marry off their daughters in an attempt to offer them a somewhat better life.
-Such precipitated marriages are leading to an increase in child marriages: although illegal in both Jordan and Syria, a huge number of unions have been reported where the bride is only 13 or 14 years old.
+Such precipitated marriages lead to an increase in child marriages: although illegal in both Jordan and Syria, a huge number of unions have been reported where the bride is only 13 or 14 years old.
 Women themselves may agree to sacrifice themselves in marriages or prostitution.or be persuaded to do so by their relatives.
 Finally, the victims can also become the persecutors as such an unbearable situation pushes other women to become pimps… If the women consistently refuse to marry, they may suffer severe retaliation: blackmail, having their tent in the camp burnt down or worse.

 Sentencing refugees to shame: forsaken by all?